randomcard/trinity/README.md

 3. Go to Game Settings > Configure Settings > System Settings > Health Model, and change it to Storyteller/WoD.
 4. In System Settings, change the default roll settings (such as the Success Value) to match the system.
 5. Spheres would be created as Quantum Powers.

+## Homebrew options

+A number of settings are available in Game Settings > Configure Settings > System Settings to tweak behavior.

+### Skill subtypes

+If you enable Skill Subtypes, all skills must have a subtype or they will not show on the Attribute/Skill tab.
+Remember that you can always access skills from the "Config" tab if you need to edit an existing skill.
+(Such as adding a sub-type so it does show properly.)